KillerTonix/Mega-Subtitles-Reborn/README.md

 ### Lua Integration

 - Lua scripts are located in the `Lua Wrapper Files` directory.
-- For REAPER integration, copy the relevant `.lua` files to your REAPER scripts directory.
-- Ensure a Lua JSON library (e.g., `json.lua` or `dkjson.lua`) is available if your scripts require JSON parsing.
+- For REAPER integration, add 'New Action' -> 'New ReaScript' and choose `Mega Subtitles Wrapper.lua`.

 ### Fonts